sys-256/sircoin/doc/README.md

 ### Need Help?

-* See the documentation at the [Sircoin Wiki](https://sircoin.info/) for help and more information.
-* Ask for help on [#sircoin](http://webchat.freenode.net?channels=sircoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=sircoin).
-* Ask for help on the [SircoinTalk](https://sircointalk.io/) forums, in the [Technical Support section](https://sircointalk.io/c/technical-support).
+* Ask for help on our Discord server (see website at sircoin.tk).

 Building
 ---------------------